Category Archives: Research

 2023 Capital Market Assumptions

-Download our 2023 Capital Market Assumptions Report.
+Note: These assumptions are now outdated.
+Our current capital market assumptions and our white paper documenting their construction can always be found on our Capital Market Assumptions page.
 Sellwood’s 2023 Capital Market Assumptions represent our best current thinking about future returns.
 They are the essential building blocks of the asset allocation work we perform for clients.
-Each year, though make incremental enhancements to our methods for gauging the future value of assets, we maintain our focus … Continue reading 2023 Capital Market Assumptions
+Each … Continue reading 2023 Capital Market Assumptions

 2023 Investment Themes: Changing Narratives